bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 - Vaan: Monk
 - Penelo: Black Mage
 - Balthier: White Mage
-- Fran: Red Mage
+- Fran: Red Mage (Highly recommended for the **Ward of the Wood** challenge)
 - Basch: Knight (I've seen people use Archer, but I went with Knight for a second Tank)
 - Ashe: Samurai

 An issue with this particular setup is the achievements requiring use of the Poach skill.
 Poach is easily accessible on the license board for the Uhlan, Machinist, Time Mage, and Archer.
 It is also available for Black Mage if that job is assigned to Vaan, Balthier, or Fran because they naturally have the Steal license.
 Since I used Penelo for Black Mage and none of the other jobs were assigned in my party, I **MUST** give Penelo the Zalera summon in order to access Steal and then Poach.
 The only affect of this that I see is Vaan losing access to Traveler and Ashe can't get the Blood Sword licenses because of this.

+Fran is a particularly tough choice because her stats are lower than everyone elses so no jobs are particularly suited for her over any other.
+This is why I felt Red Mage made the most sense with her as that class typically is known for being a "jack of all trades but master of none".
+Turns out that Red Mage or Black Mage is an ideal choice for the **Ward of the Wood** challenge.
+Of course, there are other ways to handle this challenge that people have discussed in the achievement's comments and I'll bring them up there.

 ***TODO***: If I see any other potential gotchas with achievements and the jobs, write about them here.

 ### Sky Pirate's Den Notes